LibreCAD/docs/ref/fundamentals.rst

 The Coordinate System
 ---------------------

 Understanding the coordinates systems and how coordinates work in LibreCAD is necessary to produce exact drawings.
-Every entity (e.g. a line, circle, etc.) that is drawn in LibreCAD can be drawn with precision, placed accurately using coordinates.
+Points used to describe every entity (e.g. a line, circle, etc.) that is drawn in LibreCAD can be drawn with precision by accurately placing the points using coordinates.

-There are two ways to define coordinates in LibreCAD.
-They can be placed by specifying:
+There are two ways to define coordinates in LibreCAD to locate a point.
+A point can be placed by specifying:

     - a horizontal distance and vertical distance from a reference point (*Cartesian*).
     - an angle and distance from a reference point (*Polar*).